laviniaflorentina/Tutorials/ArtificialNeuralNets/architectures.md

 **Where do we use Recurrent Neural Networks?**

-RNN is mainly used when the context is important — when decisions from past iterations or samples can influence the current ones, such as sentiment analysis ([paper]() & [code]()).
+RNN is mainly used when the context is important — when decisions from past iterations or samples can influence the current ones, such as sentiment analysis ([paper](https://arxiv.org/pdf/1902.09314v2.pdf) & [code](https://github.com/omerbsezer/LSTM_RNN_Tutorials_with_Demo/tree/master/SentimentAnalysisProject)).

 The most common examples of such contexts are texts — a word can be analyzed only in the context of previous words or sentences.
 RNNs can process texts by “keeping in mind” ten previous words.

-More on RNN: https://github.com/kjw0612/awesome-rnn - A curated list of resources dedicated to recurrent neural networks.
+[More on RNN](https://github.com/kjw0612/awesome-rnn) - A curated list of resources dedicated to recurrent neural networks.

 ## 4.1.
 Long-Short Term Memory (LSTM) Neural Networks

 <img align="right" src="https://github.com/laviniaflorentina/Tutorials/blob/master/images/ann8.png">

 **LSTM** is a subcategory of RNN.
-They introduce a _memory cell_ – a special cell that can store and recall facts from time dependent data sequences. (tutorial like [paper]())
+They introduce a _memory cell_ – a special cell that can store and recall facts from time dependent data sequences. (tutorial like [paper](https://arxiv.org/pdf/1909.09586.pdf))

 Memory cells are actually composed of a couple of elements — called gates, that are recurrent and control how information is being remembered and forgotten.